lordslair/untappd-map/README.md

 ![World][Screenshot-Map-small]

-Invoked on twitter, and the answer with map
+Invoked on twitter, and the answer with map, and Top1O

 ![Twitter answer][Screenshot-Twitter]